kishore-ganesh/pathtracer/README.md

-#Path Tracer
+# Path Tracer

-I'm working on a path tracer in Rust.
-It currently is in an early stage right now and ouA path tracer written in Rus
+I'm working on a multithreaded path tracer in Rust.
+It currently is in an early stage right now and needs a lot of polish.

 ## Credits